Renormalization of Interacting Random Graph Models: Preliminary remarks

 Truncating the effective Hamiltonian to bilinear interactions might seem like an academic oversimplification at first glance.
-However, as elaborated in the next section, Eq. \ref{eq:ham} can also be viewed as the Hamiltonian of an equivalent disordered spin system with couplings of arbitrary order (i.e. in terms of degrees of nearest neighbors), whose effective dimensionality is determined by the maximum coordination number encoded in the $h^{(2)}_{ijkl}$, and presuming a hierarchy for the latter over higher order couplings.
-Consequently, the result of successive RG transformations for a large class of bare effective Hamiltonians would be to flow towards the form Eq. \ref{Ham}, which therefore represents a universality class of equivalent random graph models, and therefore an important object of study on its own terms.
+However, as elaborated in the next section, Eq. \ref{eq:ham} can also be viewed as the Hamiltonian of an equivalent disordered spin system with couplings of arbitrary order (i.e. in terms of degrees of nearest neighbors), whose effective dimensionality is determined by the number of nearest neighbors each site has.
+We refer to this quantity as the coordination number of a link, which is encoded in all the $h^{(2)}_{ijkl}$ terms being different from zero.
+Were one to presume a hierarchy for these terms over higher order couplings, the result of successive RG transformations for a large class of bare effective Hamiltonians would be to flow towards the form Eq. \ref{Ham}, which therefore represents a universality class of equivalent random graph models, and therefore an important object of study on its own terms.
 Moreover, from a practical and application intensive point of view, Eq. \ref{Ham} can also effectively model temporal Markov network processes, where RG transformations would correspond to temporal coarse graining.
 We elaborate on this in more detail in an accompanying study \cite{Nextpaper}, and commence our formal study of random graph renormalization in the following sections.
-We conclude our investigation with a discussion of the implications of our findings, the most pertinent of which is that within the universality class of bilinear graph Hamiltonians, all models are \textit{infra-red} trivial, meaning that all pairwise condition flow to irrelevance at large enough scales.
-We translate the ramifications of this for a number of applications, and close with a discussion of open questions and future directions.